ga-wdi-lessons/build-tools/readme.md

 <br>

 ```
-Yes, and no. While you can certainly change `default` to `pizza`, it would not be very descriptive of the task.
+Yes, and no. While you can certainly change `default` to `wombat`, it would not be very descriptive of the task.

-Also, whatever you define 'name' as in your task: gulp.task('name', callbackFunction)

-You need to run the following in our command line:
+Also, whatever you define 'name' as in your task: gulp.task('name', callbackFunction), you also need to run the following in the command line:

 $ gulp <name>

+If our task's name is `default`, we can just run `$ gulp`
 ```
 <br>
 <br>